 - Secondhand Smoke and Cancer (National Cancer Institute) Also in Spanish

-- Secondhand Smoke: What It Means to You (Centers for Disease Control and Prevention) - PDF
+- Secondhand Smoke: What It Means to You (Surgeon General) - PDF

 - Secondhand Tobacco Smoke and Smoke-free Homes (Environmental Protection Agency) - PDF - In English and Spanish

 - BeTobaccoFree.gov (Department of Health and Human Services)